RoboticVisionOrg/carlie_docs/docs/pages/starting_up_carlie.md

 You may notice a slight left or right drift when trying to drive straight, please see the [Config and Calibration](#config-and-calibration) routine below on how to remedy this.

+**Note** The Logitech F710 gamepad will need to be in the *D* Mode.
+The switch can be found on the top edge of the controller.

 **Safety Warning!** We have noticed that the gamepad has a reliable range of about 5 metres.
 After 5 metres there is some extremely noticeable lag and dropout, and releasing of the deadman switch may not result in an immediate stop.
 If you wish to be further than 5 metres away from the vehicle while tele-operating we recommend using the RC remote instead.

 <figure float="center" style="margin-bottom: 2em; display: block; text-align: center">